Refinitiv/efx-grid/book/en/extensions/row-segmenting.md

 </script>
 ```

-### Save/Load grid config
+### Saving and loading segments

-In atlas-blotter with row segmenting extension we have spanningField, predefinedColor, segmentId can be implement save/load grid config,
+In atlas-blotter with Row Segmenting Extension we have spanningField, predefinedColor, segmentId can be implement save/load grid config,
 We provide the user to set those properties with `setStaticRowData` or `setStaticData`.
 When you set static data to pass grid API.
-It will be applied API in row segment extension too.
+It will be applied API in Row Segmenting Extension too.
 Such as, setPredefiniedColor can be set static value with grid.api.setStaticData(0,"TAG_CSS_CLASS", "color1") in runtime mode.
 And also, in the initialization grid, it will get values from rows or staticDataRows, which is static data.

 The example of set static data, which edits values in runtime,